uzluisf/raku-dbf-reader-art/README.md

 Raku module that reads dBASE III files (version 3) and returns the data as native Raku data types for further processing.

-This started as a collection of code snippets from the article **dBASE: Parsing Binary File Formats With Raku**, which I ultimately turned into a small module.
+This started as a collection of code snippets from the article [dBASE: Parsing a Binary File Format With Raku](https://dev.to/uzluisf/dbase-parsing-a-binary-file-format-with-raku-2fm6), which I ultimately turned into a small module.

 SYNOPSIS
 --------